noisland/docker/docs/sources/commandline/cli.rst

       -privileged=false: Give extended privileges to this container -m="": Memory limit (format: <number><optional unit>, where unit = b, k, m or g) -n=true: Enable networking for this container
-      -p=[]: Map a network port to the container -rm=false: Automatically remove the container when it exits (incompatible with -d) -t=false: Allocate a pseudo-tty
+      -hn=true: Use host networking for this container (no network namespace) -p=[]: Map a network port to the container -rm=false: Automatically remove the container when it exits (incompatible with -d) -t=false: Allocate a pseudo-tty